 With a large number of these businesses being bankrupted by the nation’s credit squeeze and cash-flow crisis, the anecdotal evidence is that Korean women have also borne the brunt of retrenchments.

-The ESCAP survey did not predict a quick end to Asia’s economic crisis, but it suggested the region would experience marginally better growth in 1999.
+The ESCAP survey did not predict a quick end to the Asian Economic Crisis, but it suggested the region would experience marginally better growth in 1999.

-Claiming “the effects have been more long lasting and widespread than foreseen”, ESCAP executive secretary Mr Adrianus Mooy said the crisis had resulted in “dramatic and severe social problems, with unemployment and poverty increasing rapidly in a number of countries”.
+Claiming “the effects have been more long lasting and widespread than foreseen”, ESCAP executive secretary Adrianus Mooy said the Asian Economic Crisis had resulted in “dramatic and severe social problems, with unemployment and poverty increasing rapidly in a number of countries”.

 Particularly hard hit were the economies of Indonesia, Thailand and Malaysia, where the number of people living in poverty increased in less than a year from 11 to 40 per cent, 11 to 15 per cent and from 6.8 to 8 per cent, respectively.